-Pain in the pelvic region is often manifested as menstrual cramps (dysmenorrhea) and pain with sexual intercourse (dyspareunia).
-Patients may also develop associated genitourinary or gastrointestinal symptoms due to deposition of endometrial tissue near the bladder and rectum, respectively.
-Occasionally, individuals have endometrial tissue in the diaphragm and pleural cavity, resulting is pulmonary symptoms such as chest pain or cough.
-Symptoms of endometriosis can be debilitating at times.
+Pain in the pelvic region often presents as excessively painful menstrual cramps (dysmenorrhea) and pain with sexual intercourse (dyspareunia).
+Patients may also develop associated genitourinary or gastrointestinal symptoms due to the buildup of endometrial tissue near the bladder and rectum.
+Occasionally, individuals may have endometrial tissue in the diaphragm and pleural cavity, resulting in pulmonary symptoms such as chest pain or cough.
+These symptoms may be debilitating in individuals with more severe disease.

 Endometriosis Medication and Treatment

 Endometriosis is a chronic disease that frequently requires lifelong management.
 Medical treatment of endometriosis may include the use of the following classes of medications:

 - Hormonal contraceptives - The first-line medications for endometriosis.

 - Gonadotropin-releasing hormone agonists - Have similar effects as hormonal contraceptives, but are more effective in some patients.

 - Danocrine (Danazol) – not commonly used due to androgenic side effects

 - Aromatase inhibitors – for severe endometriosis-related symptoms that do not respond to the above medications.